appoly/AtlasKit/README.md

 **Quick start**

-First start by creating a `AtlasKit` object with a datasource: Apple or Google.
-An AtlasKit instance with an apple datasource will try to use Apple Maps to get locations, whereas one with a Google datasource will take an API key when initializing and try to make use of the Google Places API.
+First start by creating a `AtlasKit` object with a datasource: Apple, Google or GetAddress.io.
+An AtlasKit instance with an apple datasource will try to use Apple Maps to get locations, whereas one with a Google or GetAddress datasource will take an API key when initializing and try to make use of the respective API ( Google Places or GetAddress).

 Once you have your instance setup you can begin making search requests, you can do this with or without a delay (for use with textfields that search as you type).